 HOWEVER, let’s all remember don’t neglect your neck if you’re doing this.
 Mismatched colors don’t look good.

 If you have darkened skin and are finding a difficult time with foundations (I know, the color range can suck for deeper skin tones), a caramel primer can help brighten and add warmth to your skin tone.
 Just because you have darker skin doesn’t necessarily mean you have warm undertones; however, a good majority of foundations in that color range do have red bases.
 To match up better and give a nice fresh feel to your face, try a caramel color!
-It’s a staple in my kit, cool or warm toned!
+It’s a staple in my kit, cool or warm-toned!

 *pink/peach/yellow all have similar benefits; the main difference is each is a little more catered to different skin tones.

 How do you apply face primer: There are also primers on the market that have all colors combined.
-You’ll get benefits of more than one color!
+You’ll get the benefits of more than one color!
 It’s a time (and money) saver if you’d like to have the benefits of more than one color.
 You can always mix your primers (as long as they’re the same base), but a pre-combination of colors seems a bit more user-friendly.

-There are powder versions of theses mixed guys too, so if that’s a type of primer you’d like, don’t forget about those either!
+There are powder versions of these mixed guys too, so if that’s the type of primer you’d like, don’t forget about those either!
 I like this idea of these but personally haven’t tried it.
 I do mix myself, but I think it’s a pretty genius idea to have it premixed.
 Most people have a little redness in their skin they’d like to cover, and I often see yellows/purples/pinks to help brighten your face as well.